MDeiml/socialism/README.md

     * `POST {username: String, password: String}`: Register a new user.
 Returns CONFLICT if user already exists.
     * `GET -> User`: Get current logged in user
 * `/session`
-    * `POST {username: String, password: String}`: Log in.
+    * `POST {username: String, password: String} -> String`: Log in.
 Returns UNAUTHORIZED if user and password do not match or user does not exist.
+Otherwise returns a session token.
     * `DELETE`: Log out.
 * `/block`
     * `POST Block`: Add new blocked time.
 Returns CONFLICT if this intersects another blocked time for this user.